10 Reasons to Shoot Kodak Ultramax 400 (+50 Sample Photos)

 While you can almost certainly find Ultramax film somewhere near you, you may want to hunt around to find the best deal.
 The fact that many drugstores carry 35mm film is nice, but it’s common to see a significant markup in exchange for the convenience.

 If you’re in a pinch, the easiest place to find a roll (or more likely, three) is usually a large chain drugstore.
 CVS, Rite Aid, Walgreens, and Walmart are usually safe bets.
-We wouldn’t recommend dropping off your film for developing at one of these spots, though (read more on that here).
+We wouldn’t recommend dropping off your film for developing at one of these spots, though.

 If you have time to plan ahead, you should definitely check online to get the best deals.

-Love it or hate it, Amazon can be a great place to find lower prices on Ultramax 400 in a variety of quantities.
-Especially with many listings offering quick, free shipping, you can save a few bucks while stocking up.
+Love it or hate it, Amazon can sometimes be a good place to find Ultramax 400 in a variety of quantities, especially with many listings offering quick, free shipping.

 eBay can be another great place to find deals on any type of film, including Ultramax.
 This option may require a bit more searching to find exactly what you’re looking for, but there are some fantastic deals waiting to be uncovered.